Power Apps Code Apps

 This is the same quick-start flow described in the README.
 For non-trivial apps, pair it with the planning layer and prototype checkpoint before locking in schema and connectors.

-- Recommended: Click "Use this template" on GitHub β create your repo β
+- Click "Use this template" β Create a new repository on GitHub

 β Do not git clone the template repo directly β that leaves origin pointing to PAppsCAFoundations instead of your own repo.